Cruise Away For A Big Family Holiday

 Where to go

-There are many amazing places in the world you can visit on a cruise, but the Mediterranean is close, does not involve jetlag and two fabulous places to stop are Rome and Santorini.
-In Rome, you can sample the local food with the family and visit some of the historical attractions and the Vatican.
+There are many amazing places in the world you can visit on a cruise.
+But the Mediterranean is close, does not involve jetlag and two fabulous places to stop are Rome and Santorini.
+In Rome, you can sample the local food with the family.
+Also visit some of the historical attractions and the Vatican.
 For a more laid-back experience with lots of children, Santorini offers sweeping red beaches, a water park or a cable car from the up the cliff from the cruise port to Fira.
-Mediterranean cruises will stop at many other destinations too such as the stunning blue caves of Zakinthos and Venice.
+Mediterranean cruises will stop at many other destinations too.
+Such as the stunning blue caves of Zakinthos and Venice.